florez-carlos/dotfiles/README.md

 make start
 ```

-To trash the dev env and start a new one:
+To trash the dev env and start a new one:<br />
 WARNING: remember only contents inside the ~/workspace dir will be persisted across shutdowns
 ```bash
 make reload